 For example, the common perception is that B2B content should always be technical and informative, limiting the creativity.
 However, that isn’t always the case, as we will discuss in this guide.

-Here, we will discuss all the ins and outs of B2B content marketing, and how to generate more leads with it.
+Here, we will discuss all the ins and outs of B2B content marketing strategy, and how to generate more leads with it.
 First, however, let us discuss the differences between B2B and B2C content marketing strategies.

 B2B VS B2C Content Marketing

-Why does content marketing differ between the B2B and B2C environment?
-Because the audiences, and especially how they make the purchase decisions are also different.

-We all have been a B2C consumer in one way or another.
-When, for example, we are considering to purchase a new smartphone, what is the typical buyer’s journey?
-Most of the time, it’s something like this:

-**No. 5:** For example, the common perception is that B2B content should always be technical and informative, limiting the creativity.
-However, that isn’t always the case, as we will discuss in this guide.

-Here, we will discuss all the ins and outs of B2B content marketing, and how to generate more leads with it.
-First, however, let us discuss the differences between B2B and B2C content marketing strategies.

-B2B VS B2C Content Marketing

-Why does content marketing differ between the B2B and B2C environment?
+Why does content marketing differ between the B2B and B2C?
 Because the audiences, and especially how they make the purchase decisions are also different.

 We all have been a B2C consumer in one way or another.
 When, for example, we are considering to purchase a new smartphone, what is the typical buyer’s journey?
 Most of the time, it’s something like this: